PrestaShop/prestashop.github.io/news/_posts/public-oss-demo/2021-03-16-regular-public-oss-demo-schedule.md

 We aim to host open source project's public demos the last Wednesday of each month at 2pm CET.

+_In July 2021 we have chosen to move the demo to the first Wednesday of each month at 4pm CET to better accommodate PrestaShop community worldwide schedule._

 That means that the March session will happen on [**Wednesday 31st of March 2021, 2pm CET**](https://www.youtube.com/watch?v=UJ_XQs8trs4).

 The session will be kept in record on YouTube, so it can be watched later if this timeslot is not suitable for you.